Here’s the recipe to my favorite Lebanese Hummus dish.

-- 2 cans of Garbanzo beans (or 1 cup of Garbanzo beans soaked in water & baking soda the night.
-Takes more cooking time but I recommend it)
+- 2 cans of garbanzo beans (or 1 cup of raw garbanzo beans soaked in water & baking soda the night before.
+It takes more cooking time but I recommend it)

-- 3 TBS of Tahini (Preferably bought from an international deli.
-I recommend Cortas or Al-Wadi brands.
-The ones from whole foods are sometimes tricky and I’ve used other tahini from safeway but didn’t like them)
+- 3 TBS of Tahini (preferably bought from an international deli.
+I recommend Cortas, Al-Wadi, Mid-East brands.
+The ones from whole foods are sometimes tricky also other tahini from safeway that I didn’t like)

 - 1~2 garlic cloves peeled and crushed (Omit if you don’t like garlic)

-- 1/2 teaspoon of Salt (more salt for none canned garbanzo)
+- Half-teaspoon of Salt (more salt for none canned garbanzo)

 - 1/4 teaspoon of all spices mix. (brown color mix)